tencent cloud

 1. Log in to the TDSQL-C for MySQL console.

-2. On the left sidebar, click Database Audit.
+2. In the left sidebar, select Database Audit.

-4. Find the target instance in the audit instance list, or search for it by resource attribute in the search box, and click Enable Database Audit in the Operation column.
+4. Locate the target instance in the audit instance list (you can also quickly find it by filtering with resource attributes in the search box), and click Enable Database Audit in its Operation column.

 Note: